ankita34359/Complete-JavaScript/13_Lecture: String Methods/13_Notes.md

 ## 4. slice(start, end)

 Extracts a part of a string and returns it as a new string.
 The `start` index is inclusive, and the `end` index is exclusive.

+## 5. substring(start, end)

+Similar to `slice()`, but it doesn’t accept negative indexes.

+## 6. replace(searchValue, newValue)

+Replaces the first occurrence of a specified substring with another string.

+## 7. replaceAll(searchValue, newValue)

+Replaces all occurrences of a specified substring.